Aleko Pilika: Dinamo Tirana

-In 1963, Aleko joined Dinamo Tirana and left in the summer of 1965, during his 2 seasons with Dinamo, his team achieved second and third place in the league.
-His manager was Xhevdet Shaqiri, under his team at Dinamo, he made his debut for the Balkan Cup, during the 1963-64 Balkans Cup in which he played every game.
-Dinamo came third in Group A with only one win at home coming from a 2–0 victory over Besiktas in which Aleko himself scored the first goal of the game in the 5th minute.
-The game took place on the 17th of October 1963 at Selman Stermasi Stadium.
-In the summer of 1965, Aleko left Dinamo to return to KF Skenderbeu, even though there was no official transfer back nor did his contract expire.
-Aleko simply did not want to play for them anymore and for 6 months did not play football until KF Skenderbeu and Dinamo settled it.
+In 1963, Pilika joined Dinamo Tirana, leaving in the summer of 1965.
+During his two seasons with Dinamo, his team achieved second and third place in the league.
+His manager was Xhevdet Shaqiri.
+Whilst at Dinamo, he took part in the 1963–64 Balkans Cup, his debut in the tournament, in which he played every game.
+Dinamo came third in Group A with their only win at home coming from a 2–0 victory over Besiktas in which Pilika scored the first goal of the game in the 5th minute.
+The game took place on 17 October 1963 at Selman Stermasi Stadium.
+In the summer of 1965, Pilika left Dinamo to return to KF Skenderbeu; there was no official transfer back nor did his contract expire, however he did not want to play for Dinamo anymore.
+He not play football for six months until KF Skenderbeu and Dinamo came to an agreement.

 Return to KF Skenderbeu

-Aleko played for KF Skenderbeu from 1965 to 1971 and was managed by M.Prodani once more until the summer of 1966, when Ilia Shuke became manager of the club.
-Aleko retired from football in 1971 at the age of 31 years old and left KF Skenderbeu once more, being a loved club favourite and top goal scorer for the club in certain seasons.
+Pilika played for KF Skenderbeu from 1965 to 1971 and was managed by M. Prodani once more until the summer of 1966, when Ilia Shuke became manager of the club.
+He retired from football in 1971 at the age of 31 years old, having become a club favourite and top goal scorer for the club in certain seasons.

 International career

-From 1959 to 1963, he was selected for the Albania national team but never started, due to personal political issues with the communist party of Albania, therefore having 0 caps.
+From 1959 to 1963 he was selected for the Albania national team, however he never started a game due to personal political issues with the communist party of Albania.

 Retirement

-During his time at Skenderbeu and Dinamo, Aleko did not win any silverware, from 1971 to 1973, he was not participating in anything to do with football.
+Pilika retired from football at 31 years old.
+During his time at Skenderbeu and Dinamo, he did not win any silverware.
+From 1971 to 1973, he did not participate in any football-related activities.
 In 1974–1975, he started training to be a manager.
-Aleko retired from football at 31 years old, having played professionally from 18.
-A 13-year career as a professional football player.